 For obvious reasons, Americans take their airport security very seriously.
 With some of the strictest and most thorough checks, I’ve experienced while travelling within a country.

 As a foreign traveller, it can be quite confronting the first time you experience it.
 But a little preparation will go a long way to making it as easy as possible for you.

 Airport security in the United States is typically referred to as TSA – short for Transport Security Administration.
-Thankfully TSA actually has some very good information about what is allowed and the processes, however, how it is implemented does vary from airport to airport.
+Thankfully TSA actually has some very good information about what is allowed and the processes; however, how it is implemented varies from airport to airport.